{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: Constructions of perfectoid towers

 $(2)$: By \Cref{RingProperties}, it suffices to check that $R_i \to R_{i+1}$ is a module-finite extension but this is a direct consequence of the $F$-finite property of $R(X, L)$ and Nakayama's lemma.

 $(3)$: Let us construct a perfectoid tower with desired properties by means of the cone of a smooth projective variety (see \cite[Example 3.6, Example 3.7, and Corollary 3.11]{K13} for some methods).
 Now let $X$ be an ordinary Abelian variety over an algebraically closed field $k$ of dimension $\ge 2$.
 By \Cref{deltaring}, the pair $(X,F_X)$ admits a canonical lifting $(\mathcal{X},\widetilde{F}_X)$.
 For an appropriate choice of an ample line bundle $L$ on $X$, we obtain a pair $(R(\mathcal{X},\mathcal{L}),\phi_{\mathcal{X},\mathcal{L}})$.
-Let us check that $R(\mathcal{X},\mathcal{L})$ is a graded normal domain that is not Cohen-Macaulay.
+Let us check that $R(\mathcal{X},\mathcal{L})$ is a graded normal domain that is not Cohen--Macaulay.
 This fact can be checked as follows.
 By \cite[Corollary 2, p.
 121]{Mumford}, we have the non-vanishing $H^k(X,\mathcal{O}_X) \ne 0$ for any $0 \le k \le \dim X$.
-Then by sheaf/local cohomology correspondence \cite[Corollaire 2.1.4]{Gro1}, we see that $R(X,L)$ is not Cohen-Macaulay.
+Then by sheaf/local cohomology correspondence \cite[Corollaire 2.1.4]{Gro1}, we see that $R(X,L)$ is not Cohen--Macaulay.
 Since these properties are preserved under completion and scalar extension in $(\ref{perfectoidtower})$, we can construct the perfectoid tower $\{R_i\}_{i \ge 0}$.
-There are several ways to check that each $R_i$ is not Cohen-Macaulay.
+There are several ways to check that each $R_i$ is not Cohen--Macaulay.
 Here is one proof.
-Suppose to the contrary that $R_i$ is Cohen-Macaulay for some $i>0$.
-Since $R=R_0 \to R_i$ is module-finite, we find that $R_i$ is a maximal Cohen-Macaulay $R$-algebra.
+Suppose to the contrary that $R_i$ is Cohen--Macaulay for some $i>0$.
+Since $R=R_0 \to R_i$ is module-finite, we find that $R_i$ is a maximal Cohen--Macaulay $R$-algebra.
 But this is a contradiction to \cite[Theorem 3.18]{ShTa24}. \end{proof}